unitaryfund/mitiq/docs/source/guide/guide-getting-started.rst

     # The mitigation should improve the result.
     assert abs(exact - mitigated) < abs(exact - unmitigated)

-Note that :class:`~mitiq.zne.inference.Factory` are only used for fitting classical data and are completely frontend/backend agnostic.
+Note that :class:`~mitiq.zne.inference.Factory`'s are only used for fitting classical data and are completely frontend/backend agnostic.

 Probabilistic Error Cancellation